Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 Conclusion

 All in all, every time you upload an image, WordPress generates several thumbnails.
-If you don’t manage this correctly, you’ll end up with numerous unused images that consume valuable resources on your server.
+If you don’t manage this correctly, you’ll end up with numerous unused images that consume valuable server resources.

-This can slow down your site and, since most hosting companies have a limit on the file count, also incur additional costs in server upgrades.
+This can slow down your site and, since most hosting companies have a limit on the number of files, also incur additional costs for server upgrades.

-So, to solve this issue, you should delete old and unused thumbnails from your WordPress site.
+To resolve this issue, delete any old or unused thumbnails from your WordPress site.
 Here, we’ve shown you three different methods to do it:

 All of them have pros and cons, but we recommend using plugins.
 You can use Media Cleaner to find the unused images and delete them.